Which Water Heater Actually Costs Less Over 10 Years?

 Hybrid / Heat Pump

-The third option and its $2,000 tax credit
+The most efficient option and its running costs

 Hard Water Guide